Rotator cuff tears can happen at any age but are more likely to happen

 The rotator cuff is a group of muscles and tendons that form a covering

-around the head of your upper arm bone (humerus).
-The rotator cuff attaches
+around the head of the humerus.
+The rotator cuff attaches the humerus

-the humerus to the shoulder blade and helps you lift and rotate your arm.
+to the scapula and helps you lift and rotate your arm.

 “When one or more of the rotator cuff tendons becomes torn, the tendon